-Thanks to Rainier Fruit for sponsoring this post.
+Thanks to Rainier Fruit for sponsoring this post for healthy apple oatmeal cookies.
 All opinions remain my own.

 I’m not sure why it has taken me so long to come up with these healthy apple oatmeal cookies.
 After all, I’m always trying to make healthier treats and we love apples.
 But I know one thing for sure: now I have they are going to be made often.
 They are easy to make, full of lots of good-for-you ingredients, and are soft and delicious.
 Everyone in our house came back for more and I can’t blame them.